webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   Setting `colorAttachment[0].resolveTarget` says to WebGPU, "when all the drawing has finished, downscale the multisample texture into the texture set on `resolveTarget`.
 If you have multiple render passes you probably don't want to resolve until the last pass.
-It's also perfectly acceptable to make an empty render pass to do nothing but resolve.
-Just make sure you set the `loadOp` to `'load'` and not `'clear'` otherwise it will be cleared.
+We'll it's fastest to resolve in the last pass it's also perfectly acceptable to make an empty last render pass to do nothing but resolve.
+  Just make sure you set the `loadOp` to `'load'` and not `'clear'` in all the passes except the first pass otherwise it will be cleared.

 ## What about inside a triangle?